 With the train already here, and sensing an opportunity, the place was then promoted as an 'inland resort', which is why North Parade is now being wandered along.

 That furthest-from-the-sea fact, by the way, is very nearly true.
-It's actually credited to Coton in the Elms, which is still in Derbyshire, and about twenty-five miles south or thereabouts.
+It's actually credited to Coton in the Elms, which is still in Derbyshire, and about 25 miles south or thereabouts.

 Something was glimpsed earlier high up and glistening in the distance.
 It looked from back there to be a heavily glassed café and terrace that affords terrific views back down to town but how to get up there?